 Current Credit Issues

 With the wide availability of credit cards comes fees for both merchants and consumers.
 On average, a merchant accepting a card will incur a 2-5% fee based on each consumer’s purchase, whereas the consumer will incur fees if they do not pay their bill in full at the end of the billing cycle.
 A similar scenario is in effect for bank loans, however the interest rate is wrapped into the duration of the loan, and a monthly billing cycle is set with terms and late charges may be applied if not paid on a timely basis.
-Merchants work similarly when they offer credit terms to their customers and ultimately become a bank to offer financing for each customer account.
+Merchants work similarly when they offer a revolving line of credit to their customers and ultimately become a bank to offer financing for each customer account.

 Offering Credit Helps:

 • Allow customers to spend more money (increased profit)